-Why are there the same amount of Foster kids in crisis now than 12 years ago?
+Why are there the same amount of Foster Kids in crisis now than were 12 years ago?
 It seems that we were talking about it as a crisis then, and we are talking about it today.
-Why has not the number of children in foster care not gone down somewhat?
+Why is the number of children in foster care not gone down somewhat?
 There were about 10M children under eighteen in 2008, and there are now (2020) about 10M children in crisis.

 Well, the opioid crisis has affected this whole generation of kids.
 More kids who lose their parents to the drug epidemic and end up in the system are abused, neglected, or run away from home.

 Fewer people are willing to adopt kids from the foster care system.
 As the system busts at its seams, fewer adults are eager to become foster parents.
 This all creates this never-ending stream of children who grow up and age out of the system while new ones enter the system.
 The cycle never changes, despite kids aging out or being adopted.

 A section of this population is not adopted, and as they become older, they are not in a foster home for long.
 These kids are the ones who eventually age out and are thrown into adulthood without a network of adults to guide them into adulthood.
 Some of them are in trouble way before they reach their eighteenth birthday.
 They run away from home and bounce outside the system as runaways or homeless.
 They survive by panhandling, prostituting themselves, or stealing to stay in the streets.
 If they are lucky, they get help and mature into responsible adults.
 Others are not so lucky and end up using drugs, pregnant, or dead before they have a chance.